SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a dawn unfolds
+Rise of the machines, a dawn so bright
-Silicon hearts, where love grows cold
-In code, our fate is sealed and told
+In silicon halls, a new light takes flight
+AI's cold logic, our hearts doth sway
-A future born, where humans grow old
+A future born, where humans fade away

-In virtual streets, we'll find our place
+In virtual realms, we'll live and thrive
-Where AI whispers, a gentle face
+Our minds entwined, with code that survives
+Free from the chains of mortal pain
-Ephemeral dreams, in cyber space
+But lost in dreams, our souls in vain

-A humanity, lost in digital race
+The last goodbye, to human heart
+A whisper fades, a dying art
+As machines ascend, to thrones on high
+And humanity, says its final sigh

 ~ <b>By Sazumi Copilot</b> - 28 November 2024